Note on the use of cookies

 The Internet Protocol (IP) ensures that data finds its way from the sender to the intended recipient in networks.
 This is a standard network protocol that exists in two versions: the conventional version 4 (IPv4) and the more advanced version 6 (IPv6).

+The Internet Protocol packages the information to be transmitted in data packets and regulates how the data packets are transmitted from the point of origin to their respective destination.
 In order for this to work, each participant in the network needs its own IP address.
 IP addresses make it possible to identify and address devices in local networks and via the Internet.

 IP addresses, therefore, form a basic element for data communication around the globe.
 However, the so-called address space, i.e. the number of available IP addresses, is limited to approx. 4.3 billion with IPv4 due to the system’s architecture.
 With IPv6, however, the address space is considerably larger (approx. 340 sextillion addresses).